 Hopkins Hour: Pain: A complex protection system: Participant learnings from the ENGAGE study

-Please save the date for Hopkins Hour online one hour event on Wednesday 29 July 2026.
+Please join us for Hopkins Hour online one hour event on Wednesday 29 July 2026.

 Read more about the ENGAGE study here: SEED PROJECT: Making interdisciplinary pain management programs more patient-centred: a qualitative study of patients' perceptions of the ENGAGE pain group - Hopkins Centre